Kadam-Kshitij/LearnCpp/Readme.md

 # Chapter 14 - Introduction to Classes

-In C struct cannot have member functions.
+In C struct cannot have member functions. <br>
 In C++ struct can contain both member functions and member variables.